aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/file-format-conversion/exporting-dwf-to-pdf/_index.md

   - answer: For additional support, visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19)
       where you can ask questions and interact with the community.
     question: Where can I find additional support for Aspose.CAD?
-  - answer: Yes, you can explore a free trial version of Aspose.CAD from [here](https://releases.aspose.com/).
+  - answer: Yes, you can explore a free trial version of Aspose.CAD from [Aspose.CAD free trial download](https://releases.aspose.com/).
     question: Is there a free trial available for Aspose.CAD?
-  - answer: You can get a temporary license from [this link](https://purchase.aspose.com/temporary-license/).
+  - answer: You can get a temporary license from [temporary license request page](https://purchase.aspose.com/temporary-license/).
     question: How do I obtain a temporary license for Aspose.CAD?
-  - answer: You can purchase the full version of Aspose.CAD for .NET from [here](https://purchase.aspose.com/buy).
+  - answer: You can purchase the full version of Aspose.CAD for .NET from [Aspose.CAD full version purchase page](https://purchase.aspose.com/buy).
     question: Where can I purchase the full version of Aspose.CAD for .NET?
   type: FAQPage
 second_title: Aspose.CAD .NET - CAD and BIM File Format